-FACULTY, ADMINISTRATORS, AND OTHER CONTRACTED PERSONNEL
+FACULTY, ADMINISTRATORS, AND OTHER EXEMPT PERSONNEL

-- 5.01 Faculty, administrators, and other contracted personnel shall be employed only when the following conditions have been met: - 1.
-The College President has formally approved the job description for a new position or a modified position. - 2.
-The Senior Director of Human Resources has confirmed that the hiring process is in compliance with other applicable institutional policies as well as federal and state laws. - 3.
-The College President or designee has made a formal offer to the potential employee after consultation with the appropriate dean, director, or executive officer. - 4.
-The offer is finalized with a Form 8 with appropriate signatures. - 5.
-The employment is approved by action of the Board.
+- 5.01 Full-time faculty, administrators, and other exempt employees shall be employed only when the following conditions have been met: - 1.
+The College President, Executive Supervisor, Direct Supervisor, and Senior Director of Human Resources have formally approved the job description for a new position or a modified position. - 2.
+The Senior Director of Human Resources has confirmed that the hiring process complies with other applicable institutional policies as well as federal and state laws. - 3.
+The Vice President of Academic Affairs and the Vice President of Business Affairs, after reviewing all of the following items: screening committee documentation, direct supervisor's recommendation, executive officer's recommendation, and reference checks documentation, have approved making a formal offer to the potential employee. - 4.
+Each exempt employee who verbally accepts an offer of employment shall receive a written offer letter from the Office of the President.
+No exempt employee shall begin working without having returned a signed copy of the offer letter to the Human Resources office.